 Beginning August 14, parents will be able to utilize the InfoFinder I link on this page to find your students information.
 Simply click on the link, type in your address, and click search.
 You will either see the stop information, or a message to call BCISD Transportation for more information.

 How do I sign my child up for Bus Service?

-Fill out the Bus Rider Permit form completely and turn into the campus or Transportation.
+Fill out the Bus Rider Eligibility Request form completely and turn into the campus or Transportation.
 This form may be located on this web page, at your campus, or at the BCISD Transportation Department.

 Can my younger student walk home with their older sibling from the bus stop?